Canada’s first healing farm

 Community-based

-Many clients will come to Eli’s Place isolated from their community and with complicated family relationships caused by their illness.
+Many guests will come to Eli’s Place isolated from their community and with complicated family relationships caused by their illness.
 At Eli’s Place, they join a safe therapeutic community where staff and guests live and work side-by-side to support one another and hold one another accountable.
-Clients begin to see the importance of community, identify new possibilities seeing other clients’ successes, and learn new skills for managing relationships while living with serious mental illness.
+Guests begin to see the importance of community, identify new possibilities, see other guests’ successes, and learn new skills for managing relationships while living with serious mental illness.
 Clinically validated to improve mental health, the therapeutic community approach is particularly effective for individuals with concurrent diagnoses.

 Meaningful work